 This talk is the introductory talk for the Irish Cities in the Georgian Era: architecture and urban morphology series.

-Supported by the Department of Housing, Local Government & Heritage.
+Supported by the Department of Housing, Local Government & Heritage and The Heritage Council.